-The White Rose Cemetery is a non-sectarian cemetery owned and operated by the City of Bartlesville, OK.
+The White Rose Cemetery is a non-sectarian cemetery owned and operated by the City of Bartlesville.
 A Cemetery Board oversees its operations.
 The Board has adopted the following Rules and Regulations, and with the approval of the City Council, reserves the right to amend rules when deemed proper.

 The City shall direct all improvements within the grounds and upon all lots and graves, before and after interments.
 The City shall have charge of the planning, sodding, surveying and improvements.
 No person other than representatives of the City of Bartlesville shall be allowed to perform any work on any grave or lot within the grounds.